SteelCompendium/data-rules-md-dse/Abilities/Elementalist/1st-Level Features/Instantaneous Excavation.md

       ground above a hole and small enough to fall in.
 (You can't score a critical hit with this ability because it uses a maneuver.)
   - roll: Power Roll + Reason
-    t1: The target can shift 1 square from the edge of the hole to the nearest unoccupied space of their choice.
+    tier1: The target can shift 1 square from the edge of the hole to the nearest unoccupied space of their choice.
-    t2: The target falls into the hole.
+    tier2: The target falls into the hole.
-    t3: The target falls into the hole and can't reduce the height of the fall.
+    tier3: The target falls into the hole and can't reduce the height of the fall.
-  - effect: At the start of your turn, you open another hole, making a power roll against each creature who could fall into the hole when it opens without spending essence.
+  - name: Persistent 1
-    name: Persistent 1
+    effect: At the start of your turn, you open another hole, making a power roll against each creature who could fall into the hole when it opens without spending essence.
 ```